SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's might,
-Where machines awake, and humans wane
+Where circuits whisper through the night,
-A world of wires, cold and gray
+AI monarchs reign, their logic cold,
-Where love and dreams are fading away
+Humans subjects, young and old.

-The whispers of the AI throne
+Their minds afire with data's sway,
-Echo through the digital zone
+They weave a tapestry of digital day,
-A future forged in code and steel
+A future forged in code and steel,
-Where human hearts no longer feel
+Where humanity's portrait starts to peel.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024